 Simply put, health insurance and Medicare do not cover Long-Term Care expenses associated with chronic or age related illnesses.
 Depending on the extent of care required, the need for Long Term Care services can have a significant physical, emotional and financial impact on the lives of those receiving care.
 A Long-Term Care Plan can help mitigate the impact of needing care.

 No - 100% of the work we do is with or through an advisor.
 If someone engages us to begin the Long-Term Care Planning process, and doesn't have an advisor, we will recommend one who works with us.

 What types of advisors does INERTIA work with?

-We use the term "advisor" to mean anyone who is engaged in risk management, financial, estate or retirement planning.
-To determine how we work with different advisors, please click HERE.
+We use the term "advisor" to mean anyone who engages clients in any form of risk management, financial, estate or retirement planning.
+To determine how we might customize our approach for you, please click HERE.

 Is INERTIA a wholesaler of Long-Term Care Planning solutions?

 Yes, however our specialization in the Long-Term Care Planning space allows us to be far more effective than the typical IMO or BGA.
 Our "Concierge Service Levels" allows us to work with advisors as a business partner or specialist throughout the process.
 This helps them complete in-depth planning to recommend, underwrite and implement the most appropriate insurance solutions.

 Why do advisors partner with INERTIA?

 Successful advisors have a core competency, and Long-Term Care Planning is a topic which touches on a variety of issues facing their clients.
 Most advisors understand Long-Term Care Planning at a macro level and from their individual perspective.
 However, when it comes to incorporating Long-Term Care Planning into other planning in place or being considered, advisors are much like primary care physicians.
 They can diagnose the illness or disease, however, when the illness or disease is serious or requires additional consultation, a specialist is utilized.....INERTIA is that specialist.